South Dakota Magazine: Celebrating Life in South Dakota

 Sign up for our monthly potpourri of South Dakota humor, trivia, recipes and travel — sent right to your email for free!

-High school freshmen and senior girls compete for the Junior Snow Queen and Snow Queen titles and college scholarships.
+An all age, all media, art show in The Matthews Art Gallery.

-First Annual Helping Kids Round First - Sioux Falls
+ACA Quick Start Your Kayak Class for Kids - Sioux Falls

+Sioux Empire Paddlers have teamed up with the Sioux Falls Downtown Embe with kids winter kayak classes!

 On This Day